MillionVentilators/ARMEE_Ventilator_1.0/README.md

 Build one of the [Stable Models](./stable/), following the [Build Instructions](./documentation/Build_Instructions.md): the recommended method is to use a CNC mill to make this out of plastic, but feel free to experiment.

+The [Monostable](./experimental/Monostable) design is currently the most promising model, with results close to target parameters and very stable switching.
+Check it out.

 Run some tests following the [Test Instructions](./documentation/Test_Instructions.md).

 Try to modify the design so as to address some of the [Open Issues](./documentation/Open_Issues.md).